FactorioCalc/FactorioCalc/docs/guide.rst

 ********

-This guide is meant to give you an overview of all the important parts of FactoriCalc.
+This guide is meant to give you an overview of all the important parts of FactorioCalc.
 It does not spell out all the details for every function introduced and assumes the examples provided are sufficient.
 For complete documentation see the API docs.
 A decent knowledge of how to play Factorio is assumed.